mckenziearts/laravel-oauth/readme.md

 When you published the vendor assets you added a new file inside of your `config` folder which is called `config/laravel-socialite.php`.
 This file contains a bunch of configuration you can use to configure your connexion using social networks.

-First, you have to add your service like is defined on The official documentation of Socialite [https://laravel.com/docs/5.6/socialite#configuration](available here).
+First, you have to add your service like is defined on The official documentation of Socialite [available here](https://laravel.com/docs/5.6/socialite#configuration).
 Just setup your
 Oauth services for your application.
 Laravel/socialite is automatically installed by this package.

 ## Usage